baraafanny/CS207Project/README.md

 Motivation for this project came when the authors friend showed some related work on YouTube.
 When watching the videos the author could see some possible improvements and fun ideas to add to these different projects.

-![Project Picture](./images/Piano.jpg "Project Picture") Here is how the project looks.
+![Project Picture](./images/Piano.jpg "Project Picture") *Image 1: Image of the Interactive Piano*

+In *Image 1* you can see how the project looks.
 Different tiles of the piano are represented by two Redbull cans, two 2$ coins and three gummy bears.

 # Repository Content
 Here is a list of the content in the repository